clemsonciti/genomics-workshop/_episodes/06-cluster-advanced.md

 exercises: 1
 start: true
 questions:
+- "How do I search for things?"
+- "How do I replace text in files?"
-- "How do I write shell scripts"
+- "How do I install my own software?"
 - ""
 keypoints:
 - "Keypoint 1"
 - "Keypoint 2"
 ---

-Test text